 Is that allowed?

 Well, maybe you’ve just been diagnosed with cancer or some other challenging illness or situation.
 Maybe you’re sick from chemo or some other treatment.
 Maybe your loved one just died.
 Maybe you just lost your job and have no prospects for another.
 Maybe you just broke up with your significant other.
 Maybe you are all alone and don’t want to be.
 Maybe you are damn tired.
-Maybe you are feeling sad and depressed because your candidate for President lost the election.

 There are lots of reasons why life gets challenging, and challenges don’t magically disappear for the holidays.

 So yes, sometimes life gets in the way of gratitude, too, even at Thanksgiving.

 I will never forget a comment a reader once left on a blog post of mine.
 That reader had metastatic breast cancer and was dealing with a lot of issues.
 She also had young children.
 Her comment went something like this: